jklust/EuroCC-knowledgepool/develop/best.md

     | [Jupyter notebooks](https://jupyter.org/)       | create interactive code with `python`.
 You can write `R` code in a jupyter notebook by using the `python` package [rpy2](https://rpy2.github.io/doc/latest/html/index.html)  |

 ## Package/Environment management systems
 When coding, it is essential that all the projects are developed under specific software conditions, i.e. the packages and libraries used during development (dependencies) should not change along the project's lifetime, so that variations in things such as output formats and new algorithmic implementations will not create conflicts difficult to trace back under development.
-An environment and package manager makes the user able to create separated frameworks (environments) where to install specific packages that will not influence other softwares outside the environment in use.
+An environment and package manager makes the user able to create separated frameworks (environments) where to install specific packages that will not influence other software outside the environment in use.
 A higher degree of isolation can be achieved through containers (see the related part of this page).

 ???
 Links